gravityflow/example-step/README.md

 Copy `.env.sample` to `.env` and enter your Gravity Forms license key.

-Run bash `start.sh` from the tests folder to start the tests.
+Run `docker-compose run codeception run -vv --html` from the root folder to start the tests.

 Docker compose will create containers for the following services: